 Sample Contract Language

-Here are two free photography contract sections of some sample contract language that you can find in ShootProof’s contract templates:
+Here are 2 free photography contract sections of some sample contract language that you can find in ShootProof’s contract templates:

 Limitation of Liability